14. PERENNIAL PHILOSOPHY

 14.10 Neoperennialism in Question

 This emphasis of Wilber does serve to illustrate the anomalies in contemporary preferences for “perennial philosophy.”
-The latter subject has been charted elsewhere as having a predominantly contemplative complexion, frequently found in monastic and ascetic traditions.
-Such dispositions are unpopular in “new spirituality,” which seeks to supplant them in various ways.
-This American appetite passes muster as “integralism,” even when preferring the activities of suspect Rude Boys.
-A critical response to Wilber came from the pen of a British writer, and can here be quoted in small part:
+This subject is charted elsewhere as denoting a predominantly contemplative complexion, frequently found in monastic and ascetic traditions.
+That disciplinary sector is unpopular in “new spirituality.”
+This American appetite passes muster as “integralism,” including a preference for the activities of suspect Rude Boys.
+A critical response to Wilber came from the pen of a British writer:

-For a more sustained critique of Wilber’s neoperennialism, see Shepherd, Pointed Observations (2005) pp. 45-73, which has been described in Britain as a strong response to such matters as the Adi Da issue and the Beck-Wilber meme theory, and being written well in advance of the “Wild West” showdown.
+For a more sustained critique of Wilber’s neoperennialism, see Shepherd, Pointed Observations (2005) pp. 45-73, being written well in advance of the “Wild West” showdown.
 Cf. the multi-volume Collected Works of Ken Wilber.

-The degraded “perennial philosophy” is currently in the category of affluent leisure interests.
-For there to be any relevant perspective on that aborted subject, it would have to be divested of contemporary colourings and distortions.
-Judging by current standards, that might take a long time, and by then the crucial oil reserves maintaining the American consumerist way of life could be seriously depleted or extremely expensive.
-There will be other factors arising from the global warming that is often ignored and disputed.
+The degraded “perennial philosophy” is currently in the secondary category of affluent leisure interests.
+The aborted ahistorical subject, to become relevant, would need to be divested of contemporary biases and distortions.
+Judging by current standards, that might take a long time.
+By then, the American consumerist lifestyle (and alleged "human potential") could be in a severe predicament, not least because of factors arising from the climate change so often ignored by politicians.

-Ken Wilber does favour ecological emphases.
-However, there is substantial scope for disagreement with the message found in his Integral Spirituality (2006), celebrated by his followers, but contested by Visser and others.
-The current "post-metaphysical" exegesis of Wilber, departing from the caricatured perennial philosophy, is one of the issues covered in my web article Ken Wilber and Integralism (2009).
-See also Ken Wilber and Integral Theory (2010).
+The "post-metaphysical" exegesis of Wilber, departing from the caricatured perennial philosophy, is one of the issues covered in Ken Wilber and Integralism.
+See also Ken Wilber and Integral Theory.